alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* Once this handshake is complete and both sides have successfully verified the identity of the other party and established a symmetric key, the communication between the client and server proceed using the symmetric key for encryption and decryption.
+This ensures the confidentiality and integrity of the data transmitted between them.

 If a packet is dropped
 ----------------------